dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

      - a) Analyse how the utilized certificates could be rotated automatically.

-     - b) Analysing the authentication and authorization of applications running in the cluster.
+     - b) Authentication and authorization of applications running in the cluster.